Planting A Blueberry Bush In An Old Galvanized Tub

 by Texas Homesteader ~

 I was able to repurpose an old, rustic, rusted & misshapen galvanized tub to add beauty to our porch landscape.
-I planted a blueberry in it and I love how it looks.
+I planted a blueberry bush in it and I love how it looks.

 I was able to repurpose an old, rustic, rusted, mishapen galvanized tub to add beauty to our porch landscape.
 I planted a blueberry in it. #TexasHomesteader

-Difficulty Growing Blueberries
+Problems When Growing Blueberries

 I love blueberries.
 And I’d love to grow my own.
 But I’ve planted blueberry bushes repeatedly only to have them succumb.
-I guess I’m not paying enough attention to the acidity.
-I’d given up on growing blueberries.

 Hopkins Homestead Store galvanized steel raised beds coupon code. #TexasHomesteader